 Market Cross Pub & Brewery hails its name from the Market Cross monument in Carlisle, England.
 Market Cross has its own brewery; a 10 barrel open-fermentation system that was brought over from England in 1933.
 Each summer this English Pub creates a new car-themed brew like Carlisle Blue or Shelby’s Summer Stang Ale.

 If you haven’t heard of Arooga’s Grille House & Sports Bar yet, you probably will soon!
 In 2010, this green bar beat out over 250 other independent restaurants nationwide to be named America’s Next Top Restaurant Franchise.
-More importantly, Arooga’s features 100’s of flat screen TVs with every sports package and tasty, freshly-prepared food like wings (they have over 40 sauce recipes!).
+More importantly, Arooga’s features 100’s of flat screen TVs with every sports package and tasty, freshly-prepared food like wings (they have over 40 sauce recipes!) and a HUGE menu sure to have something to appease even the most particular eater.

 Today is all about speed.
 Whether you’re going full-throttle, or taking in someone else cranking it up a notch, is a decision we’ll leave up to you.

 If you are an early riser, spend your morning at the Williams Grove Farmers Flea Market.
-Featuring ample parking and more than 450 vendor spots, this year-round market begins each Sunday at dawn.
+Featuring ample parking and more than 450 vendor spots during the summer, this year-round market begins each Sunday at dawn.
+The grounds also feature special events including opportunities to conduct a steam engine, tractor pulls and an annual Steam Show including musical performances, steam engine and tractor parades, horse pulls and consignment sales.
 All proceeds benefit the Williams Grove Historic Steam Engine Association.

 The Eastern Museum of Motor Racing was founded by a small group of racing enthusiasts in 1975.
 Featuring dirt track racing memorabilia such as vintage race cars, artifacts and a research library, the museum also includes a wide variety of racing machines like stock cars, motorcycles, Indy cars, NASCAR and drag cars.